mdangiolo89/Different-telomere-length-patterns-between-domestic-and-wild-S.-cerevisiae-isolates/README.md

 `$ sh run_mapping_sgdytelmasked.sh`

 The main output file is $SAMPLE.lengths.txt, which contains an estimation of coverage in regions with GC content between 50 and 80%, Y' copy number, ITS content and telomere length.
 All estimations must be intended per haploid genome.
 The telomere value represents the estimation of the length of a single telomere in the sample, averaged across the whole population of telomeres.
+Note that ITS content and telomere length are relative estimations, not absolute ones, and a variable underestimation rate can be present among independent sequencing batches.
+Therefore, comparing estimations between samples which have been sequenced at different times/institutes will not give any meaningful results.

 **TIPS&TRICKS**: it is highly recommended to run the pipeline on a server and perform steps 6 and 7 using “nohup” and “&” to ensure the process is not lost upon connection failure.
 Running times can vary between 30 minutes to 2 hours for step 6 and 7, depending on the sample's coverage.